mjfos2r/BbCallGenotypes/README.md

 This workflow combines three genotype callers into a single workflow to be called from terra.

-This workflow uses ospc_caller to classify ospC allele type using a database of borrelia genomes. http://github.com/mjfos2r/BbCallGenotypes
+This workflow uses plasmid_caller to classify ospC allele type using a database of borrelia genomes. http://github.com/mjfos2r/BbCallGenotypes